peterkelly/Texpad-API/Readme.md

     [request addData:[rootFile dataUsingEncoding:NSUTF8StringEncoding]
               atPath:@"root.tex"];

-You may add as many latex, image or other data files as you like.
-By default the first file added will be considered the root file for typeset purposes, but you can customise this default with the `rootFilePath` field.
+You may add as many LaTeX source files, image files, or other data files as you need to.
+By default the first file added will be considered the root file for typeset purposes, but you can customise this default with the `rootFilePath` property on `TPAPIRequest`.

-If your application may be submitting multiple requests (not recommended), or if you want to handle the possibility that iOS may terminate your application when it goes out focus during typeset, then we recommend that you assign an ID using the `tag` field of the TPAPIRequest object.
+If your application may be submitting multiple requests at the same time (not recommended at all), or if you want to handle the possibility that iOS may terminate your application when it goes out focus during typeset, then we recommend that you assign an internal ID using the `tag` field of the TPAPIRequest object.

 When ready, dispatch the request via the typeset manager